 Whether you're looking for a top Tom Collins, a magnificent martini or the quintessential cosmo – somewhere in town there's a bartender just waiting to mix it for you.
-Check out our guide to the best cocktail bars in London.
+Some of the best cocktails can be found in hotel bars, while there are also some pretty cool bars in London shaking things up in a more low-key fashion.
+For the full range, check out our guide to the best cocktail bars in London.

 Think we've missed a great cocktail bar in London?
 Let us know in the comment box below.